Dylan-DPC-zz/learn-gfx-hal/book/src/01_opening_a_window.md

 }
 ```

-If you run this you get a white window.
-It's kinda weird if you make it bigger,
+If you run this you get an all white window.
+Actually, without anything being
-or even just smaller and then bigger.
-The area that becomes exposed just stays
-black.
-That's because the window doesn't know how to draw anything yet.
-For that
-we need the next lesson.
+drawn to the window, it might instead show all black, or even just garbage pixel
+data.
+It depends on your windowing system.

+Also, normally an application would use "Vertical Synchronization" (Vsync) to
+slow down the main loop.
+Without any drawing code we can't use vsync, so the
+loop will spin around and use 100% of the CPU.

+Both of those things are no good, but this is just a stepping stone and we learn
+to draw stuff in the next lesson, so it's fine.

 All of the code discussed here is available within the `hello_winit` example.